The thief comes only to steal and kill and destroy;

 In my search, my heart began to change toward what was motivating me to find out how to have this type of intimacy with the Lord.
 Instead of wanting it for what intimacy would do for me, I found that I soon wanted deep intimacy for Him, my Beloved.
 I wanted above all to be the woman He created me to be—His companion!
 I wanted to be so close that we could fellowship together and be as deeply in love with Him (because He deserved that) as He was with me.

 The discovery of precious and worthless was found when a missionary visited our church and told a story of a little girl that he had found who was living on the streets and dying.
 The missionary was called to leave India to come to the states.
-He had to say goodbye to this little girl, and he knew would it would be the last time he would see her alive.
-When he hugged her, he was so broken and sad when she said, “You do not need to be sad for me, because I have Jesus.
-Jesus is all I need.
-He is everything.
+He had to say goodbye to this little girl, and he knew it would be the last time he would see her alive.
+When he hugged her, he was so broken and sad when she said, “You do not need to be sad for me, because I have the Lord and HE is all I need.
+HE is everything.
 I have everything that I need.”
 This year was the second time I had heard the story, but this time it changed my life forever!

 I began to tell the Lord that He was all I wanted, He was all that I needed and that if I had Him I had everything I needed!
 The more I said it, the more He became the love of my life.
 What I was speaking became what was in my heart!
 When troubles came against me, I would tell the Lord that He was all I wanted and all I needed.
 Immediately, whatever came against me no longer mattered, and it lost its sting and its effect over me.